MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Return to your VM in the RDP session (the icon for the RDP session should be shown on the task bar on the bottom of the page).

-1. Open the Microsoft Edge browser in RDP session and enter **www.bing.com**.
-The page should now display.
+1. Open the Microsoft Edge browser in the RDP session and enter **www.bing.com**.
+The page should not display.

-   > Note: If you are not able to connect to the Internet and you verified that all the parameters for the outbound rule were properly set, it's likely because it takes a few minutes for the rule to take effect.
+   > Note: If you are able to connect to the Internet and you verified that all the parameters for the outbound rule were properly set, it's likely because it takes a few minutes for the rule to take effect.
 Close the browser, wait a few minutes and try again.

    > Note:  Azure subscriptions in the lab environment may experience longer than normal delays.